gchudnov/gulp-w3c-css/README.md

 ```

 ## Note
-> Please make sure your script [sleep for at least 1 second between requests](http://jigsaw.w3.org/css-validator/manual.html).
+Please make sure your script [sleep for at least 1 second between requests](http://jigsaw.w3.org/css-validator/manual.html).
-> The CSS Validation service is a free, public service for all, your respect is appreciated.
+The CSS Validation service is a free, public service for all, your respect is appreciated.

 ## Arguments
 The first argument to the validate function can be an options object with the following [properties](https://github.com/gchudnov/w3c-css#arguments):
+* sleep - time to sleep _between_ the requests, milliseconds [default: 1500 -- 1.5 seconds].
+This options is required if you intend to validate several CSS files at once.
+Otherwise, you may be temporarily banned from the W3C CSS Validation service.
 * profile - the CSS profile used for the validation: `css1, css2, css21, css3` [default: 'css3']
 * usermedium - the medium used for the validation: `screen, print, ...` [default: 'all']